Anatharr/writeups/all_collections/_posts/2023-06-08-404CTF-une-citation-pas-comme-les-autres-1-2.md

 print(f"Target addr {hex(targetAddr)}")
 ```

-Then I wanted to ensure that our write primitive is stable and simple to use, so I wanted to write a function to write some data at a given address.
+Then I wanted to ensure that our write primitive is stable and simple to use, so I wanted to write a function to automate the process of writing some data at a given address.

-The '%n' format specifier writes the number of characters printed so far at the addess passed as argument.
-But if we put an address in our payload, it means that we will have some **null** character, and `printf` will stop at the first '\0' encountered.
+The `'%n'` format specifier writes the number of characters printed so far at the addess passed as argument.
+But if we put an address in our payload, it means that we will have some **null** character, and `printf` will stop at the first `'\0'` encountered.

-> For this reason, a payload where the address is in the middle won't work !
+> For this reason, a payload where the address is before the `'%n'` won't work !

-We will then have to put our address at the end of the payload,
+We will then have to put our address at the end of the payload.
+Such payload will have the following structure :
+- Padding `'%c'` to shift parameter counter until the place where the address is
+- `'%Nx'` where `N` will control the value that we want to write
+- Padding `'_'` for alignment and to ensure that the address is at a fixed position
+- The wanted address, little-endian

 ```py
 def write_rop(offset, val):